iWriteGigs

 C The FOMC is smaller in size than the Federal Reserve Board

-D There are 14 members of the Federal Reserve Board
+D The head of the Treasury also chairs the Federal Reserve Board

 Question #16